w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 ## Time to Vote!

 Are the definitions for these terms correct?

-Are their other terms needed to fully define duties related to market data contracts?
+Are there other terms needed to fully define duties related to market data contracts?

 [Vote](https://w3c.github.io/market-data-odrl-profile/Vote)